 Audra Mulkern is a 2019 James Beard nominee, writer, photographer and international speaker who is changing the way you look at farming and the food on your plate.

-Audra is the founder of “The Female Farmer Project” – a multi-platform documentary project that chronicles the rise of women working in agriculture around the world.
-From in-depth stories, personal essays, photographic portraits and a podcast, the project gives a powerful voice to the fastest growing demographic in agriculture-- The Female Farmer.
+She is the founder of “The Female Farmer Project™” – a multi-platform documentary project that chronicles the rise of women working in agriculture around the world.
+From in-depth stories, personal essays, photographic portraits, a podcast, and in-development documentary film -- the project gives a powerful voice to the fastest growing demographic in agriculture-- the female farmer.

 Debbie Weingarten is a Tucson-based writer and editor, who believes that food systems are stronger if the women working within them are connected with and empowered by each other.
 As a former vegetable farmer, she geeks out to USDA statistics, goat dynamics, and convening with other female farmer-mover-shakers.
 She is obsessed with storytelling and amplifying the voices in rural America.
 She is the co-founder of the Farmer Education & Resource Network, serves on the City of Tucson's Commission for Food Security, Heritage and Economy, and on the Leadership Council for the Pima County Food Alliance.

 A history buff on the side, and a science geek for life – Greta Hardin has degrees in Biology and Education.
 She’s taught AP Chemistry, led Elementary School Art-Programs and written a cookbook for beginners at the Farmers Market.
 She’s currently delving into her family’s forestry business, and slowly working towards a cookbook on Farmers Market proteins (beef heart Sauce Bolognese?).
 Such wide ranging interest and a passion for research and writing mean a chance to dig into the past and present roles of Women in growing, harvesting and producing our food is about as exciting as it gets.

 To contact Greta for speaker or panels on women in forestry, contact her here.